Rickey Henderson: Career milestones

-Henderson's eight steals during the 1989 ALCS broke Lou Brock's postseason record for a single series.
-His record for the most postseason stolen bases was broken by Kenny Lofton's 34th career steal during the 2007 ALCS; however, Lofton accomplished his total in 95 postseason games compared to Henderson's 60.
-Henderson is the only American League player to steal more than 100 bases in a single season (having accomplished the feat three times), and he is the all-time stolen base leader for the Oakland A's.
+Henderson's record for the most postseason stolen bases was broken by Kenny Lofton's 34th career steal during the 2007 ALCS; Henderson is the only American League player to steal more than 100 bases in a single season (having accomplished the feat three times), and he is the all-time stolen base leader for the Oakland A's.

 In 1999, before breaking the career records for runs scored and walks, Henderson was ranked number 51 on The Sporting News list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.
 In 2005, The Sporting News updated their 100 Greatest Players list, and Henderson had inched up to number 50.
 On January 12, 2009, Henderson was elected to the Baseball Hall of Fame in his first year on the ballot, receiving 94.8% of the vote.
 This was the 13th highest percentage in major league history.

 Asked to choose the best player in history, Henderson declined, saying, "There are guys who have done different things very well, but I don't know of anyone who mastered everything."
 Offered the chance to assess his own placement among the game's greats, he said, "I haven't mastered the homers or RBI.
 The little things, I probably mastered."
-Of his various records and achievements, he values his career-runs-scored mark the most: "You have to score to win."
+Of his various records and achievements, he valued his career-runs-scored mark the most: "You have to score to win."